byAbaddon/VUE_-The_princess-s_panties_Web_SPA_site/README.md

 + Vuetify 3
 + All images are generated with AI
 + Consultant assistance ChatGPT
-+ Images was generaed by: https://perchance.org/ and  https://piclumen.com
++ Images was generaed by: Perchance and  Piclumen

 # Game -